Breakups are rarely easy, but what if moving on after a relationship is even harder for you than others?

 Relationship breakups: What’s normal?

 The end of a relationship can come with huge life changes.
-If you shared a home, you may find yourself needing to move; if you shared bills, you’ll need to take another look at your finances.
-If things weren’t amicable, who gets to ‘keep’ your shared friends?
+If you share a home, you may find yourself needing to move; if you share bills, you’ll need to take another look at your finances.
+If things aren't amicable, who gets to ‘keep’ your mutual friends?
 And that’s not even touching the emotional turmoil that can leave you feeling anxious, angry, sad, overwhelmed, bitter, confused, hurt, and heartbroken.

-While there’s no ‘right’ or ‘wrong’ way to experience a breakup with someone, there are aspects which can make it feel easier for both of you.
+While there’s no ‘right’ or ‘wrong’ way to experience a breakup, there are aspects which can make it easier for you both.
 You may feel more able and ready to move on if:

-- Your relationship broke up face-to-face.
-Ghosting, or being rejected by text, call, or email can stop you from having the chance to express yourself and your feelings, and have a final opportunity to go through things together.
-This can stop you from feeling able to move on, as you may feel like you have unfinished business, or too much has been left unsaid.
+The breakup happened face-to-face.
+Ghosting, or being rejected by text, call, or email, can stop you from having the chance to express yourself and your feelings, or having an opportunity for closure.
+This can prevent you from feeling able to move on, as you may seem like you have unfinished business, or too much has been left unsaid.

-- You both had the chance to be honest.
-Having a real reason for the ending of a relationship (without things going into too much detail, or feeling too brutal) can help to create a sense of catharsis.
-You may still be unhappy, or may not even fully agree with that reason, but knowing the why can be a big help in moving on.
+You both had the chance to be honest.
+Having a real reason for the ending of a relationship (without going into too much detail, or feeling too brutal) can help create a sense of catharsis.
+You may still be unhappy, or not fully agree with the reason, but knowing why things have ended can be a big help in moving on.

-- You had a clean break.
-When one partner tries to hang on, insists on ‘fixing’ or ‘saving’ your relationship, or even tries to argue that your reasons or feelings that have led to this breakup aren’t valid, it can cause more harm than good.
-Even if you want to remain friends (something 60% of us manage, according to one 2017 study), it can be easier if you don't.
+You had a clean break.
+When one partner tries to hang on, insists on ‘fixing’ or ‘saving’ your relationship, or tries to argue that your reasons or feelings aren’t valid, it can cause more harm than good.
+Even if part of you desperately wants to remain friends, it can be easier if you don’t.

-- You took time to grieve.
+You took time to grieve.
 The end of a relationship is a big deal.
 Giving yourself enough time to fully process not only what has happened, but what you have lost and what could have been, is an important part of the process.
-Even if things have ended amicably, or you have drifted apart, there could still be a lot of things to process.
-When you take the time to do this, it can help to resolve underlying tensions or upset, and feel more ready to move on to a new chapter in your life.
+Even if things have ended amicably, or you have drifted apart, there could still be a lot to process.
+When you take the time to do this, it can help to resolve any underlying tensions or upset, and ensure you feel more ready to move on to a new chapter in your life.

 But what if you didn’t have one or more of these?
 And what if negative feelings are still lingering, months after your breakup?